 - Yale University, B.A.
 (1978), Harvard Law School, J.D.
 (1981)

 A graduate of Yale University and Harvard Law School, consistently a “Best Lawyer in Dallas” in D Magazine and a “Texas SuperLawyer” in Texas Monthly Magazine, Will approaches each case with patience and persistence.

 - Will has been invited to present “Top 10 Advocacy Tips in Mediation” to the Texas Mediator Credentialing Association at the annual conference in Austin on October 25, 2014.

 - Will was recently elected to membership in the American Law Institute (ALI); the ALI is a leading national organization of judges, academics, and practitioners, dedicated to scholarly discussion and improvement of our system of justice.
-Will attends his first annual meeting of the ALI in Washington, DC in May.
+Will attended his first annual meeting of the ALI in Washington, DC in May.

-- Will represents the legal profession on a panel, along with a physician and a clergyman, at the annual Conference of the Professions, jointly sponsored by the McGuire Center for Ethics & Public Responsibility at SMU, the UT Southwestern Medical Center, the Perkins School of Theology, and the Dallas Bar Association.
-The conference takes place at the Texas Scottish Rite Hospital for Children on May 8, 2014.
+- Will represented the legal profession on a panel, along with a physician and a clergyman, at the annual Conference of the Professions, jointly sponsored by the McGuire Center for Ethics & Public Responsibility at SMU, the UT Southwestern Medical Center, the Perkins School of Theology, and the Dallas Bar Association.
+The conference took place at the Texas Scottish Rite Hospital for Children on May 8, 2014.
 Topic?
 “Agony & Ecstasy: How Your Emotions Affect Practice”.